-4. Which example does Steinbeck use to show that Americans "function by paradox?"
+4. Identify an example Steinbeck uses to show that Americans "function by paradox."

 5. In your opinion, what are two modern-day examples of Americans functioning by paradox (you might interpret this as hypocrisy)?
 Be specific and briefly explain your choices.